 We visited Rainbow Springs Nature Park in the morning.
 This was educational and relaxed and we got to see a baby kiwi as part of the behind-the-scenes tour.
 If we were more pressed for time, this would not make the cut, but since we were trying to balance relaxation with adventure this was a nice leisurely morning.

 In the afternoon we checked out Hell’s Gate geothermal park including a guided tour and a mud bath.
 I had previously visited Yellowstone and this was nothing like that.
-At Yellowstone the hot springs and surrounding areas are full of vibrant colors.
+At Yellowstone, the hot springs and surrounding areas are full of vibrant colors.
 Hell’s Gate was almost entirely on the white-to-gray spectrum.
 You can really see in the pictures how striking the blue sky is in contrast.
-Of course that makes it sound incredible unappealing, but it really was beautiful and unique.
+Of course, that makes it sound incredibly unappealing, but it really was beautiful and unique.
 The pictures don’t do it justice.
 There was also a path through the woods and we passed a little waterfall and some beautiful trees.

 The mud bath was definitely a great experience but also quite awkward.
 The mud baths were partitioned into private rooms and the mud was piped in.
-For some reason the attempt at privacy (equivalent to stalls in a bathroom) made me more uncomfortable then just rolling in the mud with a bunch of strangers.
+For some reason, the attempt at privacy (equivalent to stalls in a bathroom) made me more uncomfortable than just rolling in the mud with a bunch of strangers.
 I kept thinking, what are we supposed to be doing that we need privacy?
 It was probably just me…

 In the evening we attended one of the Maori cultural shows.
 They took us on a bush walk to see their war canoe and we saw another pool with geothermal activity.
 This one was my favorite since the pool was crystal clear but the mud at the bottom was bubbling up.
 I have no idea how the bottom could churn so much but not muddy the water but it was amazingly clear.
 So much so that it took a little while to determine where the water line was exactly.

-The dinner was cooked underground in the traditional haggai fashion but that’s about where the tradition in the food ended.
+The dinner was cooked underground in the traditional Haggai fashion but that’s about where the tradition in the food ended.
 We had lamb, beef, chicken, and stuffing.
 I would say this is the closest we got to Thanksgiving dinner this year.